not-an-aardvark/git-delete-squashed/README.md

 ## Details

-To determine if a branch is squash-merged, git-delete-squashed checks the diff from where the branch diverges from master to the current state of the branch, and checks the diff of all commits to master since the branch was created.
-If any of the commits match the branch diff, the branch is deleted.
+To determine if a branch is squash-merged, git-delete-squashed creates a temporary dangling squashed commit with [`git commit-tree`](https://git-scm.com/docs/git-commit-tree).
+Then it uses [`git cherry`](https://git-scm.com/docs/git-cherry) to check if the squashed commit has already been applied to `master`.
+If so, it deletes the branch.